Commission to Study the Potential Creation of a National Women's History Museum: Congressional approval

 A third bill, to authorize national defense programs for 2015, was consuming the attention of Congress.
 Originating in the House, this bill (H.R.
 4435, the Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015), passed the House on May 22, 2014.
 A companion bill, S. 2410 (the Carl Levin National Defense Authorization Act for Fiscal Year 2015) had been favorably reported by the Senate Armed Services Committee on June 2, 2014.
 No action had been taken on the bill, however, as a number of Senators were trying to attach highly controversial provisions to it.
-As the congressional session near its conclusion in December 2014, the House needed to find a legislative vehicle for its preferred text for the national defense authorization bill.
+As the congressional session neared its conclusion in December 2014, the House needed to find a legislative vehicle for its preferred text for the national defense authorization bill.
 Subsequently, the House leadership settled on H.R.
 3979.
 The House Rules Committee took up H.R.
 3979, and significantly amended it.
 Rules Committee Print 113–58 modified the text of H.R.
 3979 to include the provisions of H.R.
 4435 (as amended) and most of S. 2410 (as amended in committee).
 Because time was running out on a wide range of bills acceptable to both the House and Senate, the House Rules Committee also included a large number of provisions extraneous to national defense.
 Most of these pertained to interior, natural resources, wilderness areas, and memorials.
 One of the provisions contained the text of H.R.
 863. On December 4, 2014, the House voted overwhelming to approve the text of H.R.
 3979 as offered in Rules Committee Print 113–58.